 To be eligible, nominees must be a current full-time or permanent part-time employee with a minimum of two years of employment with the City of Dayton.
 Citizens and City of Dayton employees alike may nominate individuals for this award.
 At least 10 winners will be selected by a team of judges representing The Dayton Foundation and the City of Dayton.
-The award winners are in June.
+An award ceremony is held in November.

 The Dayton Foundation is the regional community foundation for Greater Dayton.
-Since 1921, the Foundation has helped people to help others, managing charitable funds that have provided over 225,000 grants totaling more than a half-billion dollars to non-profit organizations.
+Since 1921, the Foundation has helped people to help others, managing charitable funds that have provided grants, totaling over a half-billion dollars to non-profit organizations.
 More information about The Dayton Foundations is available at daytonfoundation.org.